zamm-dev/zamm/ui/dashboard.md

     ...
   }
 ```

+We end up taking this out because Vitest does not hide stdout even when the tests pass.

 Finally, we change `src-svelte/src/routes/components/api-keys/Form.svelte` to only trigger the form to close if the API call was successful.
 If it failed, we leave it open for the user to fix the issue: